 Billet vs. Forged

-Considering the benefits of each, why should a customer choose a custom forging over a billet and machining process?
+Considering the benefits of each, and weighing the pros and cons of billet vs. forged, why should a customer choose a custom forging over an aluminum billet and machining process?
 There are a few key differences between the billet and forging processes that make the choice of a custom forging a more desirable option for most industries.

 - Strength: A fully formed forging shaped to the end product is ultimately stronger than a billet machined to shape.
 The natural internal stresses produced through the forging process create a product with a grain structure that wraps in a natural way.
 Machining, by its nature, cuts through the grain structure of a billet.
 This opens up the internal structure and lowers the overall strength.
 This can be alleviated somewhat by heat treatment, but that also adds cost and cannot recreate the overall strength of a hot worked forging.